The Emancipation of Mimi: Accolades

-The Emancipation of Mimi received many awards and nominations.
-It earned ten Grammy Award nominations in 2006–07: eight in 2006 for the original release (the most received by Carey in a single year), and two in 2007 for Ultra Platinum Edition.
-In 2006, Carey won Best Contemporary R&B Album for The Emancipation of Mimi, as well as Best Female R&B Vocal Performance and Best R&B Song for "We Belong Together".
-Carey was nominated for, Album of the Year (The Emancipation of Mimi), Record of the Year ("We Belong Together"), Song of the Year ("We Belong Together"), Best Female Pop Vocal Performance ("It's Like That"), and Best Traditional R&B Vocal Performance ("Mine Again").
-In 2007, "Don't Forget About Us" was nominated for Best Female R&B Vocal Performance and Best R&B Song.
+The Emancipation of Mimi received numerous awards, including ten Grammy Award nominations across 2006–07: eight in 2006 for the original release (Carey's single-year record) and two in 2007 for the Ultra Platinum Edition.
+At the 48th Annual Grammy Awards in 2006, it won Best Contemporary R&B Album, with "We Belong Together" taking Best Female R&B Vocal Performance and Best R&B Song.
+Nominations included Album of the Year (The Emancipation of Mimi), Record of the Year and Song of the Year ("We Belong Together"), Best Female Pop Vocal Performance ("It's Like That"), and Best Traditional R&B Vocal Performance ("Mine Again").
+In 2007, "Don't Forget About Us" earned nods for Best Female R&B Vocal Performance and Best R&B Song.

-The Emancipation of Mimi won the 2005 Soul Train Awards for Best R&B/Soul Album and Best Female R&B/Soul Album, and the 2005 Vibe Award for Album of the Year.
-Rolling Stone ranked the album at number 43 on its 2005 list of the year's best albums, and Entertainment Weekly ranked it at number 21 on their list of the "Top 100 Best Albums of the past 25 years".
+At the 2005 Soul Train Music Awards, The Emancipation of Mimi won for Best R&B/Soul Album – Female, while "We Belong Together" won Best R&B/Soul Single – Female; it also earned the 2005 Vibe Award for Album of the Year.
+Rolling Stone ranked the album at number forty-three on its 2005 list of the year's best albums, and Entertainment Weekly ranked it at number twenty-one on their list of the "Top 100 Best Albums of the Past 25 years" (2008).
 "We Belong Together" won a Teen Choice Award, a World Music Award, five Billboard Music Awards, four Radio Music Awards, and three Bambi Awards.
 "Shake It Off" and "Don't Forget About Us" won two additional Bambis.
-After Carey received the Bambi, the award drew media attention after it was stolen from the singer's dressing room.